topcoder-platform/community-app/docs/security-configuration.md

 # Security-sensitive configuration

 Credential defaults in the tracked configuration files are intentionally empty.
-Supply credentials at runtime using the mappings in `config/custom-environment-variables.js`; never add a real value to a tracked configuration file.
+Supply credentials using the mappings in `config/custom-environment-variables.js` and the deployment rules below; never add a real value to a tracked configuration file.

 ## Server-only credentials